sehull128/Quality-of-Rental-Units-in-Buffalo-Neighborhoods/README.md

 From there, I was interested in looking at the "Milestone" variable found in the "Rental_Registry.csv" file that showed the status of a landlords payment history.
 After 30 days from their last warning, the landlord's information is posted as being delinquent.
 This is important to track and see if there are more bad landlord's in one neighborhood and why that might be.

-In order to do this, I created "delinquency" why grouped the variables 'Neighborhood', and 'Milestone' by size from the "Rental_Registry.csv" file.
+In order to do this, I created "delinquency", and grouped the variables 'Neighborhood', and 'Milestone' by size from the "Rental_Registry.csv" file.
 I unstacked it on the 'Milestone' variable and was able to compute a bar plot figure.

 ![Delinquency.png](image.png)